TL;DR

 For the Self-Employed and Freelancers

 Without access to Statutory Sick Pay or employer benefits, a serious illness can be catastrophic.
 Critical Illness Cover and Income Protection are essential tools.
-A CIC payout can inject cash to keep your business afloat while you recover, while IP replaces your personal income.
+A CIC claim payment can inject cash to keep your business afloat while you recover, while IP replaces your personal income.
 Some insurers also offer Personal Sick Pay policies, which are a form of short-term income protection designed to pay out quickly for shorter periods of absence.

 For Company Directors and Partnerships